Apply now

 Home affordability in Arizona isn't just about the sticker price and interest rate anymore.
 Insurance is now a major part of the equation, and ignoring it is setting yourself up for disappointment.

 Buyers who plan ahead, stay realistic about total costs, and work with professionals who understand the complete financial picture are the ones closing without drama.
 Everyone else?
-They're finding out the hard way that insurance can completely derail a pre approval process for mortgage financing even when everything else looks perfect on paper.
+They're finding out the hard way that insurance can completely derail the mortgage loan approval process even when everything else looks perfect on paper.

 Do you know how much you can afford?